robertdavidgraham/masscan/doc/masscan.8.markdown

     Using a different seed will cause packets to be sent in a different random order.
-Instead of an integer, the string `time` can be specified, which seeds using the local timestamp, automatically generating a differnet random order of scans.
+Instead of an integer, the string `time` can be specified, which seeds using the local timestamp, automatically generating a different random order of scans.
 If no seed specified, `time` is the default.

   * `--regress`: run a regression test, returns '0' on success and '1' on